Another Blog Article by David E. Smalley, M.D.

 Palm side disposable glove

 Within the past week, the Centers for Disease Control and Prevention (CDC) and the U.S. Surgeon General have repeated the same talking points, “If you are NOT sick: You do not need to wear a facemask unless you are caring for someone who is sick (and they are not able to wear a facemask).
 Facemasks may be in short supply and they should be saved for caregivers.”
 What?
 Think about that for a minute.
 That is a conflicted message!
-If they are good for caregivers, they are good for the rest of us who do not want to catch the virus from an asymptomatic carrier.
+If they are good for caregivers, they are good for the rest of us who do not want to catch the virus from another person.
 Are we too proud to wear a mask?
 Are we afraid that someone will think we are sick when we are not?

 I am getting to the age that I need to be more careful anyway.
 Some habits are okay to change for our own safety as well as the safety of others.
 In the Journal of the American Medical Association (JAMA), one of the early statistics from China in a February 7, 2020 medical report that impressed me the most was that 41 percent of the 138 confirmed coronavirus pneumonia patients in Wuhan, China were suspected to be hospital acquired, medical workers (29%) and hospitalized patients (12%).
 That is sobering, but we can do better with time and effort.